omgnetwork/ewallet/apps/eth_blockchain/contracts/README.md

+## Contract sources

+The contracts are a copy of the [open zeppelin contracts](https://github.com/OpenZeppelin/openzeppelin-solidity/tree/master/contracts).

 ## Compiling contracts

 The compiled binary of the contracts were generated using the solidity compiler `solc` with a version matching the `pragma` version at the top of the files.